Tknika/s-covid/README.md

 ## Introduction

-**SCovid** is a Nodemcu based sensor for CO2 monitoring.
+**SCovid** is a NodeMCU (ESP8266 development board) based sensor for CO2 monitoring.

-It has been developed mainly for teachers (educational environments), in order to facilitate the telemetry of CO2 level at school using [IoMBian OS](https://github.com/Tknika/iombian) project.
+It has been developed mainly for teachers (educational environments), in order to facilitate the measures of CO2 level at school.

 ![enter image description here](Sentsoreak.png "Sensors")

-It measures the forwarding magnitudes.
+It measures the following magnitudes:

 	 - CO2 level    pppm
 	 - Tenperature  ºC